 More About The Suit

 The AxEMU incorporates an onboard diagnostic system and multiple system redundancies to ensure safety for crew who are using the suit.
-In effect, a spacesuit is a space ship, just one with rockets to provide propulsion.
+In effect, a spacesuit is a space ship, just one without any rockets to provide propulsion.
 A spacesuit must provide life support, nutrition and hydration and other facilities to sustain the occupant just like a spacecraft in orbit.
-It also must had a great deal of resiliency and toughness, considering the lunar surface is extremely abrasive.
+It also must had a great deal of resiliency and toughness, considering the lunar surface is extremely abrasive and even the smallest of holes or tears would be catastrophic.

 Axiom suit uses “a regenerable carbon dioxide scrubbing system and a robust cooling technology to remove heat from the system.
 It includes advanced coatings on the helmet and visor to enhance the astronauts’ view of their surroundings, as well as custom gloves made in-house featuring several advancements over the gloves used today.
 The spacesuit architecture includes life support systems, pressure garments, avionics and other innovative systems to meet exploration needs and expand scientific opportunities.”